Working with a Funeral Home

 There are some services that as a cemetery PCCC cannot provide that are necessary for a burial.
 For these, families can either work with a funeral home or perform a home funeral where they do everything themselves.
 Any funeral service provider can, and should, be honored to help a family with the natural burial of a loved one at PCCC.

-The following services are necessary for a burial at PCCC:
+The following services are needed for a burial at PCCC:

 If you are interested in a home funeral, some funeral directors may be willing to contract for specific tasks you would prefer they perform.